- What are solar panels, and how do they work?

 Solar panels do work on cloudy days and work very well in the UK.

-With 10 solar panels, the average three-bedroom household will produce enough energy to cut its electricity bills by 70% – and break even in just 14.55 years.
+With 10 solar panels, the average three-bedroom household will produce enough energy to cut its electricity bills by 70% and break even in just under 15 years or so.

-Rapidly increasing efficiency rates mean your panels don’t need as much sunlight to create the energy necessary to power a home, which is fortunate in the UK.
+Rapidly increasing efficiency rates mean your panels don’t need as much sunlight to create the energy necessary to power a home.
+This makes solar panels a great investment if you live in the UK.

-And there’s much less chance of your panels overheating in this country, which is the main concern when it comes to keeping your array’s efficiency high.
+Another thing is that there’s much less chance of your panels overheating in the UK, which is the primary concern when it comes to keeping your array’s efficiency high.
+Solar panels do generate more electricity in warmer countries, yes, but going solar in the UK is still a brilliant choice.

 That’s a testament to how far solar technology has come over the past couple of decades.